cedricwalter/cedricwalter.github.io/_posts/development/_disabled/2004-08-31-java-coding-guidelines.md

 - java
 ---
-I won't give you here all explanations on how to improve your code, only some references to external ressources, a lot of people have done a good job (hard work, respect!). **Feel the need to improve your code**, and you will follow more or less the same road
+I won't give you here all explanations on how to improve your code, only some references to external ressources, a lot of people have done a good job (hard work, respect!).
+Feel the need to improve your code, and you will follow more or less the same road

 Kent Beck often makes a statement about himself, "*I'm not a great programmer; I'm just a good programmer with great